mquinodo/AutoMap/README.md

+## Update Version 1.2
+AutoMap v1.2 accepts list of VCF files in a text file with the --vcflist option.

 ## Update Version 1.1
 AutoMap v1.1 is now compatible with VCF made by freebayes variant caller (with AO and not AD field).
 It is now compatible with GATK, samtools mpileup, strelka and freebayes.